Merck Manual

 Lifestyle changes

-Overweight people with high blood pressure are advised to lose weight.
+People who are overweight and have high blood pressure are advised to lose weight.
 Losing as few as 10 pounds (4.5 kilograms) can lower blood pressure.
-For people who have obesity, diabetes, or high cholesterol levels, changes in diet (one rich in fruits, vegetables, and low-fat dairy products, with reduced saturated and total fat content) are important for reducing the risk of heart and blood vessel disease.
+For people who have obesity, diabetes, or high cholesterol levels, changes in diet (to one that is rich in fruits, vegetables, and low-fat dairy products, with reduced saturated and total fat content) are important for reducing the risk of heart and blood vessel disease.

-Reducing the intake of alcohol and sodium (while maintaining an adequate intake of calcium, magnesium, and potassium) may make drug therapy for high blood pressure unnecessary.
-Daily alcohol intake should be reduced to no more than 2 drinks (a daily total of 24 ounces [about 1 liter] of beer, 8 ounces [about 240 milliliters] of wine, or 2 ounces [about 60 milliliters] of 100-proof whiskey or other liquor) in men and 1 drink in women.
-Daily sodium intake should be reduced to less than 2½ grams, or sodium chloride (salt) intake, to 6 grams.
+Limiting the intake of alcohol and sodium (while maintaining an adequate intake of calcium, magnesium, and potassium) may make medication therapy for high blood pressure unnecessary.
+Alcohol intake should be no more than 2 drinks (a daily total of 24 ounces [about 1 liter] of beer, 8 ounces [about 240 milliliters] of wine, or 2 ounces [about 60 milliliters] of 100-proof whiskey or other liquor) in men and 1 drink in women.
+Daily sodium intake should ideally be reduced to less than 1500 milligrams, or less than 3.75 grams of sodium chloride (salt) intake.

 • The severity of high blood pressure